evanx/redishub-legacy/README.md

 Build a site "redishub.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."

+A keyspace is an online database accessible via Redis-style commands, and can be Redis i.e. in-memory, or disk-based e.g. via ssdb.io.

 User stories:
-- Use a free hosted Redis "keyspace" for specific low-volume purposes
+- Use a free hosted Redis "keyspace" for low-volume ephemeral purposes (currently Redis so in-memory i.e. very fast)
-- Deploy their own private "redishub" instance using the `rquery` opensource implementation
+- Deploy your own private "redishub" instance using the `rquery` opensource implementation, as used by Redishub

+Potential uses of keyspaces:
+- serverless backend database
+- storing encrypted data
+- public/private online message hub
+- centralised logging, monitoring and alerting purposes
+- aggregated analytics

 Future user stories:
 - encrypted keys (using client cert)